Proper quasi-homogeneous domains in flag manifolds and geometric structures: Examples and rigidity of proper quasi-homogeneous domains

 \begin{theorem}\cite{vLZ2015} Suppose $p > 1$ and $\Omega \subset \Gr_p(\Rb^{2p})$ is a convex divisible domain.
 Then $\Omega$ is projectively isomorphic to $\Bc_{p,p}$. \end{theorem}

-Based on these examples we conjecture (see also Conjecture 1.7 in~\cite{vLZ2015}):
+Based on these examples we conjecture (also see Conjecture 1.7 in~\cite{vLZ2015}):

 \begin{conjecture} Suppose $G$ is a connected non-compact simple Lie group with trivial center and $P \leq G$ is a parabolic subgroup.
-If $G/P$ is not isomorphic to a real projective space or the complex projective plane then every convex divisible domain in $G/P$ is homogeneous. \end{conjecture}
+If $G/P$ is not isomorphic to a real projective space, then every convex divisible domain in $G/P$ is homogeneous. \end{conjecture}